silverstripe/silverstripe-framework/docs/en/topics/forms.md

 ### Using Form Fields

-To get these fields automatically rendered into a form element, all you need to do is create a new instance of the class, and add it to the fieldset of the form.
+To get these fields automatically rendered into a form element, all you need to do is create a new instance of the class, and add it to the fieldlist of the form.

 	:::php
 	$form = new Form(
 	        $controller = $this,
 	        $name = "SignupForm",
-	        $fields = new FieldSet(
+	        $fields = new FieldList(
 	            new TextField(
 	                $name = "FirstName",
 	                $title = "First name"